khamilion/Seminar-in-Advanced-SD/README.md

       - Web scrape with Beautiful soup package,
       - Save the data to the 'olympics' table within the SQLite database

-The main.py file webscrapes olympicdatabase.com and saves the information in a nested dictionary.
+The main.py module webscrapes olympicdatabase.com and saves the information in a nested dictionary.

 main.py: